 - Special Fee:

 Course DescriptionDesigned for students and prospective small business owners and managers.
 It emphasizes the general functions, procedures, and specific subject areas related to initiating, organizing, and operating a successful small business.
 It specifically prepares the student to develop a business plan for opening a business.
 Recommended: BA 101.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.